psmith5644/vue-map-search-test/README.md

 A related issue also occured: after clicking on a Search Result, which is a deeply nested component, the app tells the google map to make a marker corresponding to that place and pan the map to it; it also tells the search bar to populate the input with the full place name.
 Initially, to convey the message to the google map, I used an event to pass the place object to the root app, which then passed it to the google map.
 However, the event had to be emitted from a direct child of the root app.
-So the search result component would call refer to its great grandparent to emit the event like so:
+So the search result component would refer to its great grandparent to emit the event:

 `this.$parent.$parent.$parent.emit['clickedSearchResult', place]`

 This was clearly a poor and unscalable way to communicate between components.
-One way to solve it would be to use a global event bus so that the search result could emit an event directly to the google map to create the corresponding marker.
+One way to improve this would be to use a global event bus so that the search result could emit an event directly to the google map to create the corresponding marker.
-However, my understanding is that global event buses are considered bad practice.
-I tried having the result component receive the method from the root app that tells the google map to create the marker using the provide/inject syntax.
-This works and is a little less messy, but is also somewhat confusing because a method at the root app is being called from a deeply nested component, so the logic is in an unexpected place.
+However, my understanding is that global event buses are considered bad practice, so instead I tried using the provide/inject syntax to allow the Result component call the method that is declared at the root App.
+This works, but could be considered even more messy than the previous implementation, because it is somewhat confusing that a method at the root app is being called from a deeply nested component.
-I finally settled on creating a watcher at the app level that detects when the searchResult updates the state in store.js.
-When the current place changes, the app detects that and calls the necessary methods.
+I finally settled on having the Search Result update the place in the store, and have the root app watch for that update and then call the appropriate methods.
 I think this is the best solution of the options that I considered because it is the most clear and understandable: it brings all the logic together to the parent, which then calls the appropriate methods in its child components.

 ### Potential Improvements